-For optimum performance, the AD8283 sample clock inputs (CLK+ and CLK-) should be clocked with a differential signal.
-This signal is typically ac-coupled into the CLK+ and CLK- pins via a transformer or using capacitors.
+For optimum performance, clock the AD8285 sample clock inputs (CLK+ and CLK-) with a differential signal.
+This signal is typically ac-coupled into the CLK+ and CLK- pins via a transformer or by using capacitors.
 These pins are biased internally and require no additional bias.

-Figure 27 shows the preferred method for clocking the AD8283.
+Figure 27 shows the preferred method for clocking the AD8285.
 A low jitter clock source, such as the Valpey Fisher oscillator VFAC3-BHL-50MHz, is converted from single ended to differential using an RF transformer.
-The back-to-back Schottky diodes across the secondary transformer limit clock excursions into the AD8283 to approximately 0.8 V p-p differential.
-This helps prevent the large voltage swings of the clock from feeding through to other portions of the AD8283, and it preserves the fast rise and fall times of the signal, which are critical to low jitter performance.
+The back to back Schottky diodes across the secondary transformer limit clock excursions into the AD8285 to approximately 0.8 V p-p differential.
+This helps prevent the large voltage swings of the clock from feeding through to other portions of the AD8285, and it preserves the fast rise and fall times of the signal, which are critical to low jitter performance.

 Figure 27.
-Transformer-Coupled Differential Clock
+Transformer Coupled Differential Clock

-If a low jitter clock is available, another option is to ac-couple a differential PECL or LVDS signal to the sample clock input pins as shown in and Figure 28 and Figure 29.
-The AD9515/AD9520-0 family of clock drivers offers excellent jitter performance.
+If a low jitter clock is available, another option is to ac-couple a differential PECL or LVDS signal to the sample clock input pins as shown in Figure 28 and Figure 29.
+The AD9515/AD9520-0 device family of clock drivers offers excellent jitter performance.